Kurshit/CaseStudy/README.md

    ```sh
    java -jar awayday-1.0.0.jar
    ```
 5. This would start the app on 8080 port by default.
-This would consider default activities.txt file as input which is already on build path under "resource/inputfile/activities.txt" location.
+This would consider default activities.txt file as input which is already on build path under "resource/activities.txt" location.
-6. Open any browser , preferrable Google Chrome, and hit the below rest endpoint.
+6. Open any browser, preferably  Google Chrome, and hit the below rest end point.

     http://localhost:8080/getschedule/2